Charlotte Fiell: Career

-In 1988, Charlotte and Peter Fiell co-founded a pioneering design gallery in London specializing in high-end mid-century furniture, helping revive interest in postwar design and even bringing classics like Arne Jacobsen’s Egg chair back into production.
+In 1988, Charlotte and Peter Fiell co-founded a pioneering design gallery in London specializing in high-end mid-century furniture, helping revive interest in postwar design and even bringing classics like Arne Jacobsen's Egg chair back into production.
 Encouraged by her tutor at Sotheby's, Fiell co-authored Modern Furniture Classics Since 1945 in 1990, which went on to become essential course reading for architecture students in the United States.

-After connecting with publisher Benedikt Taschen, the Fiells focused on design authorship, producing numerous influential books including 1000 Chairs, which was released in 1997.
-In her time with Taschen, she published or edited 38 books on art, design, and architecture, selling 2.8 million copies worldwide.
-Fiell also spent time serving as Taschen's Editor-in-Charge, overseeing major works like the 12-volume Domus 1928–2000 series.
+After connecting with publisher Benedikt Taschen, Charlotte and her husband Peter Fiell focussed on design authorship, producing books including 1000 Chairs, which was released in 1997.
+In her time with Taschen, she published or edited 38 books on art, design, and architecture.
+Fiell was Taschen's editor-in-charge, overseeing works like the 12-volume Domus 1928–2000 series.

-In 2007, the couple launched Fiell Publishing, releasing titles like Plastic Dreams and Tools for Living, along with works by other respected authors.
+In 2007, the couple launched Fiell Publishing, releasing titles like Plastic Dreams and Tools for Living, along with works by other authors.
 In 2010, their Aesthetic Movement-inspired sitting room was featured in The New York Times.

 Fiell Publishing merged with Carlton Publishing in 2012, forming Goodman Fiell.
-She then released The Story of Design in 2013, a sweeping history from the Paleolithic era to the present.
-The book was praised by Museum of Modern Art's curator, Paola Antonelli and included in James Dyson's top 10 favourite books list.
+She then released The Story of Design in 2013.
+The book was praised by Museum of Modern Art's curator, Paola Antonelli and was included in James Dyson's top 10 favourite books list.
 Fiell continued publishing acclaimed works in the late 2010s and 2020s, including Women in Design with daughter Clementine—highlighted by the BBC and Library Journal.
 This was followed by 100 Ideas That Changed Design, which challenged conventional design thinking.

 Most recently, Fiell has published an Ultimate Collector series, beginning with the 2021 book Ultimate Collector Cars.
 The book received global recognition and press coverage, and was followed by volumes on motorcycles (2023) and watches (2025).
 Fiell is a long time trustee of the Guild of Handicraft Trust and its related Court Barn, Museum of Craft and Design.
-Since 2019, Fiell has also been pursuing a PhD on Charles Paget Wade, exploring neurodivergence and collecting, in collaboration with The National Trust and University of Reading.
+Since 2018, Fiell has also been pursuing a PhD on Charles Paget Wade, exploring neurodivergence and collecting, in collaboration with the University of Reading, which was co-supervised by The National Trust (2018–2025).

 Personal life

-Fiell resides in Chipping Campden, Gloucestershire, with her husband and co-author Peter Fiell.
-Together they have two daughters, Emelia and Clementine.
+Fiell lives in Chipping Campden, Gloucestershire, with her husband and co-author Peter Fiell.
+They have two children.